 Ridgecrest was planted in 1980 by Harry Peterson-Nedry, marking the first vineyard in what would be the famed Ribbon Ridge AVA.
 Ribbon Ridge is a small ridge at the western end of the Chehalem Range and Valley.
 Our estate vineyard, is a 29-acre site with 16-acres planted to vine.

-Its soils are Willakenzie, a silty, clay loam, moderate in soil depth and water retention, is transition soil series exhibiting characteristics of both volcanic and sedimentary underlying structures.
+Its soils are Wellsdale loam, moderate in soil depth and water retention, is transition soil series exhibiting characteristics of both volcanic and sedimentary underlying structures.